top of page

 What is General Average in Maritime Law?

-General Average is a maritime doctrine that has been in place for centuries.
+General Average is a maritime principle that has been in place for centuries.
 It dictates how losses and expenses are divided when a sacrifice is made to save a ship, its cargo, and crew from danger.
 This principle is based on the idea of shared risk in maritime trade, long before the advent of marine insurance.

 Definition of General Average